moonwell-fi/moonwell-contracts-v2/src/proposals/mips/mip-m18/MIP-M18-D.md

 ### Motivation

-Once we have deployed and initialize the new contracts, it's necessary to transfer the governance powers from the current governor to the new governor.
+Once we have deployed and initialized the new contracts, it's necessary to transfer the governance powers from the current governor to the new governor.
 This includes setting the pending admin of all mToken contracts, the Comptroller, the chainlink price oracle admin, the Wormhole Bridge Adapter in